Mailamaca/MailaSim_docker/README.md

 3. **Open a new terminal connected to the container (AS USER)**

     ``` bash
-    docker exec -it maila-sim-container bash
+    docker exec -it maila-sim-container2 bash
     ```

 4. **Open a new terminal connected to the container (AS ROOT)**